-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), approximately 15 percent of American adults are hearing impaired and require the use of hearing aids to help them hear accurately.
-Additionally, 2 to 3 children out of every 1,000 U.S. children born have some level of hearing loss in one or both ears.
-Americans are on the lookout for affordable healthcare options and with so many American requiring the use of hearing aids, the cost of hearing devices is a matter of great importance to the health and well-being of millions of Americans.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), approximately 15% of American adults are hearing impaired and require the use of hearing aids to help them hear accurately.
+Additionally, two to three out of every 1,000 U.S. children born have some level of hearing loss in one or both ears.
+Americans are on the lookout for affordable healthcare options and with so many Americans requiring the use of hearing aids, the cost of hearing devices is a matter of great importance to the health and well-being of millions of Americans.

 The average cost for hearing aids will vary depending on many factors including the number of ears affected by hearing loss (some people need two hearing aids while others only need a hearing device for one ear), the type of hearing loss, and the level of technology required for each type of hearing aid device.

 As hearing aid designs become more sophisticated and advanced, the price for these top-of-the-line devices increases.
 Many manufacturers offer basic performance levels for cheaper prices and the more advanced ones, such as noise-reduction and wireless models, will be more expensive.
 According to a 2018 survey, consumers reported paying an average price of $2,372 for a single hearing aid.
 For both ears, that's almost $5,000.
-The price of hearing aids can range anywhere from $1,000 to $4,000 or more for each device depending on whether your level of hearing loss is mild, moderate or severe.
+The price of hearing aids can range widely for each device depending on whether your level of hearing loss is mild, moderate, or severe.